Geoalert/mapflow-docs-en/source/api/processing_api.rst

     }

-To process a user-provided raster (see `Upload GeoTIFF for processing` section), set parameters as follows:
+To process a user-provided raster (see :ref:`Upload GeoTIFF for processing <upload-geotiff-section>` section), set parameters as follows:

  .. code:: json